-Awakened is available now at Amazon and Barnes & Noble in e-book AND at Amazon in paperback form.
+Awakened is available now at Amazon in e-book AND paperback form!

 “He can’t hear, feel, see, or smell you Ariya.
 So please pay attention now.
 Tristan isn’t very patient either, like me, and he’s been dying to get back at James for killing his brother.”